 Sage, or its cousin celadon, is known for its soothing quality.
 Celadon got its name from a character in a French book, published in the early 1600s.
 The character dressed in sylvan green and was so popular, it spawned a fashion trend for years to come.
 So in love with the character were they, that Europeans took the name and gave it to the Chinese ceramics of that same, sea-mist hue.

 Green blends the mental clarity of blue with the calm, positivity of yellow.
-Use it in a bedroom with black and white, like the one above, for a space that will start you off on your day feeling refreshed and ready to face the world.
+Use it in a bedroom with black and white for a space that will start you off on your day feeling refreshed and ready to face the world.

 The word “green” comes from the Middle English and Anglo-Saxon word “grene,” which takes its meaning from “grass” and “grow” in German.
 It relaxes and soothes us, both physically and mentally.
 Studies show it can help lift depression and reduce anxiety.
 Harness the power’s color by using a rich blue-green in a library or home office to foster clear thinking and focus.